 How to take Lion’s Mane mushrooms for nerve support and growth?

 Many people are using lion’s mane to help ease the symptoms of nerve damage.
 Lion’s mane can be consumed in various ways, such as boiling fresh mushrooms into a tea or a broth, or taking it as a supplement in powder, capsule, or tincture form.
-If you are consuming Lion’s mane mushrooms in supplement form, check out our recommendations for the best lion’s mane supplements in the United States and Canada.
+If you are consuming Lion’s mane mushrooms in supplement form, check out our recommendations for the best lion’s mane supplements in the United States, and top quality producers of Lion’s Mane health supplements in Canada.
 If you are looking for supplements in Australia, please read our guide to Lion’s Mane mushroom supplements in Australia.

 If you are living with neuropathy and nerve damage, there are treatments available that can help relieve your symptoms and improve your quality of life.
 Lion’s Mane mushrooms may be able to assist with neuropathy, but please consult with your doctor before hand.